Nasal Polyp (Nose Polyps)

 A doctor can often detect polyps simply by looking in the front of the nose with a headlight.
 For a more complete examination, the doctor can use a narrow lighted tube with a magnifying lens (nasal endoscope) to look deeper inside the nasal cavity.
-A CAT scan of the sinuses will show areas that cannot be seen by looking into the nose and can show the extent to which the polyps have spread in the sinuses.
+A CAT scan of the sinuses will show areas that cannot be seen by looking into the nose and can show the extent to which the polyps are filling the sinuses.

 Patients may have recurrent sinus infections from obstructive nasal polyps.
 If the infections do not resolve after 3 months then the infection becomes a chronic sinus infection.
 Large polyps may eventually compress the eyes or push on the brain.
-Nasal obstruction can cause sleep apnea, a condition that stops your breathing during sleep and can cause serious heart and lung damage.
+Nasal obstruction can cause snoring or even sleep apnea, a condition that stops your breathing during sleep and can cause serious heart and lung damage.

 Avoidance of known causative factors for nasal polyps is important.
 A saline rinse or net pot may be useful.
 Nasal or oral steroids can reduce inflammation and may shrink nasal polyps.
 Oral or nasal antihistamines can decrease symptoms of allergies.
-Bacterial sinus infections that do not resolve after 7 to 10 days should be treated aggressively with antibiotics.
+Bacterial sinus infections that do not resolve after 7 to 10 days should be treated with antibiotics.
 For fungal sinusitis, an antifungal medication, steroids, immunotherapy, and avoidance of the exposure to the fungus may be effective.

-If your nasal polyps prove resistant to medications, then they can be removed in an ambulatory sinus surgery procedure (polypectomy).
+If your nasal polyps prove resistant to conservative treatment and medications, then they can be removed in an ambulatory sinus surgery procedure (polypectomy).
 If you are experiencing sinus inflammation, endoscopic sinus surgery can ventilate and provide drainage to the sinuses.
 You will generally go home about an hour after surgery.
 You may feel congested following surgery, but your breathing may also be better immediately.